 Workplace safety and danger signs

-Danger signs are an immediate, highly-visible way of communicating construction site hazards, both common and less-common.
+Dangerous good signs and labels are an immediate, highly-visible way of communicating construction site hazards, both common and less-common.
 Naturally, this is the first place many foremen and GCs look to communicate workplace hazards!

 We suggest kitting your workplace out with:

 - Hazchem signs and emergency information panels for hazardous chemicals

 - Danger and warning signs, for life-threatening risks

 - Caution signs to alert workers to hazardous conditions

 It’s also a good idea to complement these with mandatory signs, outlining essential safety procedures as well as PPE that must be worn onsite.

 While your workers may be familiar with the hazards present on a construction site, visitors may not be.
 While signs can help, oftentimes the best way to keep these individuals safe is to tell them upfront.

 It may be worth completing a quick safety brief whenever a visitor comes onsite.
 It doesn’t have to be a long one – just a couple minutes will do the trick.